-Quorum is a private/permissioned blockchain based on the official Go implementation of the Ethereum protocol2.
-Quorum uses a 'raft-based' consensus algorithm (a consensus model for faster blocktimes, transaction finality and on-demand block creation), and achieves Data Privacy through the introduction of a new "private" transaction type.
+Quorum is a private/permissioned, blockchain based on the official Go implementation of the Ethereum protocol.
+Quorum uses a voting based consensus algorithm, and achieves Data Privacy through the introduction of a new "private" transaction type.
 One of the design goals of Quorum is to reuse as much existing technology as possible, minimizing the changes required to go-ethereum in order to reduce the effort required to keep in sync with future versions of the public Ethereum code base.